rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 This example creates a function with two parameters, both of which are `i32` types.
 The function then prints out the values in both of its parameters.
-Note that function parameters don't all need to be the same type, they just happen to be in this example.
+Note that function parameters don’t all need to be the same type, they just happen to be in this example.

 Let’s try running this code.
 Replace the program currently in your *function*